-• Comply with G-Star RAW Materials Policy for the use of raw materials in G-Star products and must supply valid certification according to the accepted standards listed in the G-Star Sustainable Materials Guidelines.
+Comply with G-Star RAW's latest Responsible Materials & Animal Welfare Policy for the use of raw materials in G-Star products and must supply valid certification according to the accepted standards listed in the G-Star Sustainable Materials Guidelines.

 7.2.2.
-G-Star RAW Materials Policy
+G-Star RAW Responsible Materials & Animal Welfare Policy

-To clearly communicate G-Star's expectations towards the use of raw materials in our products, we have developed two documents:
+To clearly communicate G-Star's expectations towards the use of raw materials in our products, we have developed the G-Star RAW Responsible Materials & Animal Welfare Policy.

-- G-Star RAW Materials Policy This document lists our restrictions and requirements for ethical sourcing of raw materials.
-The standards in the Materials Policy focus on animal welfare, nature conservation and human rights.
-It includes a ban on fur and angora and lists requirements for down, leather, wool, wood and cotton. - G-Star Sustainable Materials Guidelines This documents gives more detailed guidelines for suppliers on how compliance with the G-Star RAW Materials Policy can be reached and also states which (public) commitments G-Star has made on the transition towards using more sustainable materials.
+- This document lists our restrictions and requirements for ethical sourcing of raw materials.
+The standards in the policy focus on animal welfare, nature conservation and human rights.
+It includes a ban on fur and angora and lists requirements for down, leather, wool, wood, and cotton. - The document also gives more detailed guidelines for suppliers on how compliance with the policy can be reached and states which (public) commitments G-Star has made on the transition towards using more sustainable materials.
 It outlines the materials G-Star considers to be sustainable and what kind of certifications are accepted.